 The Hillman Group Inc., which distributes fasteners and other hardware items nationally and internationally, has grown rapidly in recent years.
 Too rapidly, in fact, to keep up with a ballooning product catalog that through growth and acquisitions topped 70,000 SKUs spread across four data sets.
-Then big box customers, such as Wal-Mart Stores Inc., began pushing for global
+Then big box customers, such as Wal-Mart Stores Inc., began pushing for global data synchronization, requiring suppliers to standardize product information.
+Suddenly, the Cincinnati-based company found itself using spreadsheets to create a master product list.

 "It became a nightmare," CIO Jim Honerkamp said.
 "We had no single truth for item information.
 We were using spreadsheets, which introduced a fifth data depository.
 There was no consistency between the data.
 We decided we needed a master data management approach as the ultimate solution."